Cheese ripening: Process

-Each of these factors affects the cheese-ripening process differently, and has been the subject of much research.
+Each of these factors affects the cheese-ripening process differently and has been the subject of much research.
 It is important for manufacturers to understand how each of these elements work, so that they are able to maintain the quality of the cheese while producing the cheese at an acceptable investment of time and cost.
 These agents contribute to the three primary reactions that define cheese ripening: glycolysis, proteolysis, and lipolysis.

 By taking the cheese through a series of maturation stages where temperature and relative humidity are carefully controlled, the cheese maker allows the surface mould to grow and the mould ripening of the cheese by fungi to occur.
 Mould-ripened cheeses ripen faster than hard cheeses, in weeks as opposed to the typical months or even years.
 This is because the fungi used are more biochemically active than the starter bacteria.
-Where the ripening occurs is largely dependent on the type of cheese: some cheeses are surface-ripened by moulds, such as Camembert and Brie; and some are ripened internally, such as Stilton.
+Where the ripening occurs is largely dependent on the type of cheese: some cheeses are surface ripened by moulds, such as Camembert and Brie; and some are ripened internally, such as Stilton.
 Surface ripening of some cheeses, such as Saint-Nectaire cheese, may also be influenced by yeasts which contribute flavour and coat texture.
 Others are allowed by the cheesemaker to develop bacterial surface growths which give characteristic colours and appearances.
 The growth of Brevibacterium linens, for example, creates an orange coat to cheeses.

-In contrast to cheddaring, making cheeses like Camembert requires a more gentle treatment of the curd.
+In contrast to cheddaring, making cheeses like Camembert requires a gentler treatment of the curd.
 It is carefully transferred to cheese hoops and the whey is allowed to drain from the curd by gravity, generally overnight.
 The cheese curds are then removed from the hoops to be brined by immersion in a saturated salt solution.
 This is because the amount of salt has a large effect on the rate of proteolysis in the cheese, stopping the bacteria from growing.
 If white-mould spores have not been added to the cheese milk, the cheese maker applies them to the cheese either by spraying the cheese with a suspension of mould spores in water, or by immersing the cheese in a bath containing spores of, e.g., Penicillium candida.

 Starting in the 1970s, chemical analysis of cheese flavor made it possible to replicate aspects of cheese ripening by added enzymes.
 This resulted in enzyme-modified cheese, a flavoring preparation providing exaggerated cheese flavors, produced in a fraction of the time.

 Effect on features

 Eyes

 The round holes that are a characteristic feature of Swiss-type cheese (e.g. Emmentaler cheese) and some Dutch-type cheeses are called "eyes".
-They are bubbles of carbon dioxide that is produced by bacteria in the cheese.
+They are bubbles of carbon dioxide that are produced by bacteria in the cheese.

 In Swiss-type cheeses, the eyes form as a result of the activity of propionic acid bacteria (propionibacteria), notably Propionibacterium freudenreichii subsp. shermanii.
 In Dutch-type cheeses, the CO2 that forms the eyes results from the metabolisation of citrate by citrate-positive ("Cit+") strains of lactococci.